Not sure what to do in Istanbul in 4 days? Worry not.

 The hostel features a fully-equipped communal kitchen, where you can cook your own meals and make some friends with other travelers.
 It also has an outdoor terrace where you can catch some beautiful sunsets in Istanbul!

-- Make sure you dress appropiately! – After all, Turkey is still a Muslim country.
+- Make sure you dress appropriately! – After all, Turkey is still a Muslim country.
 We don’t want to say this but please dress a little bit more conservatively.
 This is true especially when you are visiting mosques, where there is a certain dress code for men and women.

-- Check prayer times before visiting a mosque! – Mosques are always open to visitors, except when there are is a prayer.
+- Check prayer times before visiting a mosque! – Mosques are always open to visitors, except when there is a prayer.
 Muslims typically pray 5 times a day so make sure you check the prayer time before you visit a mosque in Istanbul.
 (A simple Google search will do).

 - Purchase the Istanbul Museum Pass! – The Istanbul Museum Pass is a one-time payment card that gives tourists access to many attractions in Istanbul such as Topkapi Palace, Galata Tower, and more!
 It lasts for 5 days and you can save some money by doing so!